 Coding an interactive email design may be intimidating.
-Email service provider support for different interactive elements has varied some over the past few years, which might make designers shy away from taking the time to implement interactivity.
-After all, there’s not much worse than your hard work going to waste.
+Email service provider (ESP) support for different interactive elements has varied over the past few years, which might make designers shy away from implementing interactivity.

 We suspect that email marketers may also view interactivity as a tactic reserved for the biggest companies and “best” email developers.
 It doesn’t help that most of the current examples are from well-known companies.
 If an email marketer heads to Really Good Emails’ interactive email examples, they would see Xfinity, Taco Bell, Adidas, BBC, and more.
 If you look a bit closer at the examples from household names, like the one from the BBC below, you might notice that not all interactivity is overly intricate.
 This email doesn’t have a bunch of different effects or elements at play.

-Another apprehension some email marketers may feel towards interactivity is that it’s a bit frivolous.
-In email games and quizzes, like Taco Bell’s holiday maze, there’s an undeniable fun element to them.
+Some email marketers may also view interactivity as a bit frivolous.
+In email games and quizzes, like Taco Bell’s holiday maze, there’s an undeniable element of fun.

 Where should curious email developers start?

-The first place beginner interactive email developers should start is with hover effects.
-Adding a hover effect to an email element, such as a link or image, not only makes the email more engaging, but it also indicates clickability.
-You can also add hover effects to nearly every aspect of the email, from text to images to buttons.
+The first place beginner interactive email developers can start is with hover effects.
+Adding a hover effect to an email element, such as a link or image, makes the email more engaging and indicates clickability.
+You can add hover effects to nearly every aspect of the email, from text to images to buttons.

-For the July newsletter on accessibility, Litmus’ Principal Email Engineer, Alice Li, adapted Paul Airy’s accessibility switcher to create a fully interactive email.
-The newsletter, which you can interact with here, featured switchers and hover effects.
-If you want to try out these effects on your own emails, Alice teaches you how in this Litmus Community post.
+Another place to start is with email accessibility.
+An estimated 1.3 billion people live with visual impairment, and interactive elements such as high contrast switchers make sure every customer can enjoy your emails.
+In a past newsletter of ours (which you can interact with here), our email team adapted Paul Airy’s accessibility switcher to create a fully interactive email, featuring switchers and hover effects.
+If you want to try out these effects on your own emails, Alice Li teaches you how in this Litmus Community post.